Megaupload's Dotcom, facing legal threat, launches political party

 Dotcom cannot contest a seat, because he is not a New Zealand citizen, and his political career could be cut short if the U.S. Department of Justice succeeds in extraditing him at a July hearing that follows numerous delays.

-That would rob New Zealand of one of its most colorful characters.
+That would rob New Zealand of one of its most colourful characters.

 Dotcom, whose large frame matches a larger-than-life character, is cast variously as commercial visionary, digital martyr, online freedom campaigner, swindler and thief.